Clearwater’s Logan Mize performs at Kansas State Fair for the first time

 On Tuesday, the country star sang in front of his home crowd at the Kansas State Fair, but his audience has far exceeded the Sunflower State.

-Mize says the goal never was to become famous, but just make a living doing what he loves, making music.
+Mize says the goal never was to become famous but to make a living doing what he loves, making music.

 Logan entertaining the masses is something his parents always knew he could do.

-Logan’s dad, Eric said, “You know, over the years we’ve just come accustomed to this is the profession he chose.
-This is his job.”
+“You know, over the years we’ve just come accustomed to this is the profession he chose.
+This is his job,” said Eric, Logan’s dad.